mit-han-lab/llm-awq/README.md

 ## News
 - [2024/02] 🔥 AWQ has been accepted to **MLSys 2024**!
-- [2024/02] 🔥 We supported [VILA model family](https://arxiv.org/abs/2312.07533) in AWQ & TinyChat!
+- [2024/02] 🔥 We supported [VILA Vision Languague Models](https://arxiv.org/abs/2312.07533) in AWQ & TinyChat!
 Check our latest demos with multi-image inputs!
 - [2024/02] 🔥 We released new version of quantized GEMM/GEMV kernels in [**TinyChat**](tinychat), leading to **38 tokens/second** inference speed on NVIDIA Jetson Orin!
 - [2023/11] 🔥 We added AWQ support and pre-computed search results for CodeLlama, StarCoder, StableCode models.
 Checkout our model zoo [here](https://huggingface.co/datasets/mit-han-lab/awq-model-zoo)!
 - [2023/11] 🔥 AWQ is now integrated natively in Hugging Face transformers through `from_pretrained`.
 You can either load quantized models from the Hub or your own HF quantized models.